Ktor server for beginners – MongoDB (Part 2 – queries)

 and off course we add the search query to our end point and pass it to the getFruits function

-// search query
+Route - pass search query

-call.respond( HttpStatusCode.OK,getFruits(sortField = sortBy, sortDirection = sortDirection, seasons = seasons, countries = countries, query = query)
+// search query val query = call.parameters["query"] // get fruits from the database call.respond( HttpStatusCode.OK,getFruits(sortField = sortBy, sortDirection = sortDirection, seasons = seasons, countries = countries, query = query)

 Now let’s try to search